Fine structure of 4-critical triangle-free graphs I. Planar graphs with two triangles and 3-colorability of chains: Introduction

-Thus, to determine whether the precoloring extends to a $3$-coloring $G$, we try all the (constantly many) extensions to $3$-colorings of the boundary vertices of the pieces, and then test whether one of them extends to all the pieces.
+We are now ready to state the structural result of Dvo\v{r}\'ak et al.~\cite{trfree7}.
+Let $G$ be a graph embedded in a surface $\Sigma$ so that every contractible $4$-cycle is facial, and suppose $G$ intersects the boundary of $\Sigma$ in a set $X$ of $k$ vertices (which we view as precolored).
+Then $\Sigma$ can be cut in to a bounded number of pieces along curves tracing closed walks in $G$, so that \begin{itemize} \item the total number of vertices contained in the boundaries of the pieces is bounded by a constant depending only on $\Sigma$ and $k$, \item each piece $\Pi$ and the subgraph $H$ of $G$ drawn in $\Pi$ satisfies one of the following: \begin{enumerate} \item every $3$-coloring of the vertices of $H$ contained in the boundary of $\Pi$ extends to a $3$-coloring of $H$; or, \item a $3$-coloring of the vertices of $H$ contained in the boundary of $\Pi$ extends to a $3$-coloring of $H$ if and only if it satisfies a specific condition (``the winding number constraint''); or, \item $\Pi$ is homeomorphic to the cylinder (whose boundary consists of two cycles in $H$ of arbitrary length) and all faces of $H$ have length $4$; or, \item $\Pi$ is homeomorphic to the cylinder whose boundary consists of two cycles in $H$ of length $4$. \end{enumerate} \end{itemize} Thus, to determine whether a precoloring of $X$ extends to a $3$-coloring $G$, we can try all the (constantly many) extensions to $3$-colorings of the boundary vertices of the pieces, and then test whether one of them extends to all the pieces.
 In the first two possibilities for the pieces of the structure we have a complete information about which colorings of the boundaries of the pieces extend, and the last part is thus trivial.
 However, in the last two cases the information is much more limited.
 While this is sufficient for the purposes of the algorithm of~\cite{trfree7}, it would be preferable to have a more detailed structural theorem where the $3$-coloring properties of all the pieces are known.
 This is the main aim of this series of papers.

-Let us first focus on the last subcase of a graph embedded in the cylinder with boundary cycles of length $4$.
-Note that if such a graph contains only a bounded number of separating $4$-cycles, then we can further cut the surface along them and by using the ideas of~\cite{trfree6}, we can subdivide the pieces to subpieces satisfying the conditions of one of the first two well-understood cases of the structure theorem.
+In this paper we focus on the last subcase of a graph embedded in the cylinder with boundary cycles of length $4$.
+Note that if such a graph contains only a bounded number of separating $4$-cycles, then we can further cut the surface along them and by using the ideas of~\cite{trfree6}, we can subdivide the pieces to a bounded number of subpieces satisfying the conditions of one of the first two well-understood cases of the structure theorem.
 Hence, it is interesting to study the graphs in cylinder with many separating $4$-cycles, and this is the topic of this paper.